-- 1. Complainants have the right to file criminal charges with local law enforcement officials in any sexual assault case - They have all of the rights under the crime victims bill of rights, Minn.
-Stat. §§ 611A.01 611A.06, including the right to assistance from the Crime Victims Reparations Board and the commissioner of public safety - Complainants are afforded the availability of prompt assistance from campus officials, upon request, in notifying the appropriate campus investigating authorities and law enforcement officials, and, at the direction of law enforcement authorities, assistance in obtaining, securing, and maintaining evidence in connection with a sexual violence incident - 4.
-Campus Security Authorities will assist in preserving for a sexual violence complainant material relating to a campus disciplinary proceeding - 5.
-Complaints of incidents of sexual violence made to campus security authorities must be promptly and appropriately investigated and resolved - 6.
-Upon a sexual assault complainant's request, Metropolitan State University will take action to prevent unwanted contact with the alleged assailant, including, but not limited to, transfer of the complainant and/or the respondent to alternative classes, or to a work site or to alternative, if such alternatives are available and feasible.
-Any accommodations or protective measures provided to the victim will be maintained in confidence, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures. - 7.
-Upon the request of the complainant, students who report sexual assaults to Metropolitan State University and subsequently chose to transfer to another college or university will be provided with information about resources for victims of sexual assault at the college or university to which the complainant is transferring
+- A. Their right to make a report with local law enforcement officials in sexual assault cases. - B. Rights under the crime victims bill of rights, Minn.
+Stat. §§ 611A.01 611A.06, including the right to assistance from the Crime Victims Reparations Board and the commissioner of public safety. - C. Availability of prompt assistance from campus officials, upon request, in notifying the appropriate campus investigating authorities and law enforcement officials, and, at the direction of law enforcement authorities, assistance in obtaining, securing, and maintaining evidence in connection with a sexual violence incident. - D. Assistance available from campus authorities in preserving for a sexual violence complainant material relating to a campus disciplinary proceeding. - E. Complaints of incidents of sexual violence made to campus security authorities must be promptly and appropriately resolved. - F. Upon asexual assault complainant's request, the college, university, or system office may take action and other supportive measures to prevent unwanted contact with the alleged assailant, including, but not limited to, transfer of the complainant and/or the respondent to alternative classes, or to a work site or to alternative college-owned housing, if such alternatives are available and feasible.

+G. Upon request, students who reported sexual assaults to the college or university and subsequently chose to transfer to another college or university will be provided with information about resources for victims of sexual assault at the college or university to which the complainant is transferring.